gatzka/cjet/README.md

 - `make`
 - Optionally run `make test` to execute the unit tests.

+There are some options available to configure cjet at compile time.
+You will find all these options in the file [default.cmake](default.cmake).
+If you want to override these default values, you need to pass these options to cmake, e.g. `cmake -DCONFIG_MAX_WRITE_BUFFER_SIZE=51200 -D...
+<path/to/cjet-sources>`.

 ## Howto run

 Just execute `cjet.bin` to run cjet in daemon mode.
 Run `cjet.bin -f` to